Yakuhito/tibet/README.md

 ## Zap and Other Things

-This is Chia, so you can chaing actions together.
+This is Chia, so you can chain actions together.
 For example, you can have a transaction where x XCH get supplied as liquidity without supplying the other token - under the hood, it swaps about 50% of x to the other token and then supplies liquidity to the pair.
 Or you can have token1-token2 swaps by grouping 2 swaps in the same spend bundle.
 These things will probably not be offered until there's demand for them, but no-one's preventing any developer fromimplementing them before that.

 ## Offers